OrgFlow/docs/src/commands/env-setup.md

   Required.
 Prompted for if not supplied and possible to do so.

   The name of the sandbox that will be associated to the environment to be created.
-An existing sandbox can be used if `--useExistingSandbox` is specified, otherwise the sandbox is created as a copy of the production Salesforce organisation (unless `--createFrom` is specified).
+An existing sandbox can be used if `--useExistingSandbox` is specified, otherwise the sandbox is created as a copy of the production Salesforce organization (unless `--createFrom` is specified).

 - **`-d|--description=<text>`**